BakiZy/BakiZy/README.md

 It's a crud app, with custom JWT authentication and roles, to help me around handling and showing my poodles, as an owner of a small poodle kennel.
 Backend side is done in c#, while the front end site is done with Typescript and React.

-Now i am working in react, but still prefer working on backend

 <!---